Bazy Swirsky Rubin

 About the Author

 Bazy (pronounces Bah-zee) is the Daughter of Olim from the US.
 Bazy grew up in Beit Shemesh which they say is just a five minute drive from Israel and is probably part of the reason she speaks English fluently today.
-Married +4 and completely outnumbered, Bazy is the proud owner of Bazy Productions for video editing, and works at JNF-USA.
-Her goal in life is to eat lots of chocolate and make sure people laugh a little more every single day.
+Married +4 and completely outnumbered, she is the proud owner of Bazy Productions, for all things videos, and is the Co-Director of Camp Reim summer-camp in Gush Etzion.
+Her goal in life is to drink lots of delicious fruit shakes and make sure people laugh a little more every single day.

 Related Topics